 PMI Company- Also known as MI Company.
 A private mortgage insurance company providing mortgage insurance on conventional loans.
-Only Arch, Essent, Genworth, MGIC, National MI, and Radian are approved MI providers for NCHFA.

 Participating Lender- A lender that has been approved by NCHFA and the Master Servicer to originate, process, underwrite, close and fund mortgage loans under NCHFA approved programs.
 See Section 4 for lender qualifications.